• Skip to main content

 When is turtle nesting season in Florida?

-The female sea turtles will come to lay eggs during the warmer months, and in about two months, those eggs will hatch, and the baby turtles will make their way back to the water.
+The female sea turtles will come to lay eggs during the warmer months, and in about two months, those eggs will hatch, and the baby turtles will return to the water.

 Fun Turtle Facts: